She Wore a Yellow Ribbon: Critical response

 In 2025, The Hollywood Reporter listed She Wore a Yellow Ribbon as having the best stunts of 1949.

 Adaptations

-An unsuccessful television pilot was written in 1958 by James Warner Bellah, titled Command, and starred Everett Sloane as Captain Brittles and Ben Cooper as Lt Cohill.
+An unsuccessful television pilot was written in 1958 by James Warner Bellah, titled Command, and starred Everett Sloane as Captain Brittles and Ben Cooper as Lieutenant Cohill.

 Awards

-She Wore A Yellow Ribbon earned the 1950 Academy Award for Best Cinematography (Color) for Winton C. Hoch.
+She Wore a Yellow Ribbon earned the 1950 Academy Award for Best Cinematography (Color) for Winton C. Hoch.

 The film was also nominated for Best Written Western at the 2nd Writers Guild of America Awards.